 Against the Moors

 For nearly a century, Christianity was threatened by the moors who were still in Spain.
-For the pope, like all Christians, Charlemagne had to defend themselves against this constant danger.
+For the pope, like all Christians, Charlemagne had to defend them against this constant danger.
 Charlemagne never intended to conquer Spain, he was aware of the economic and cultural gap of both worlds.
 Moreover, he admired the Islamic civilization, very advanced in trade, craft industry, sciences and arts.
 Anyway, Charlemagne invaded Catalonia and took the city of Pamplona.
-Then, the bulk of the army had to withdraw in Germania, in order to fight against the Saxons, rebelled again.
+Then, the bulk of the army had to withdraw back to Germania as the Saxons had rebelled again.
 The rear-guard, which protected the retreat, ensued in the Pyrenean valleys.
 It was leaded by Roland, Earl of Brittany, a valiant warrior beloved of Charlemagne.
 On August 15, 778, while it was crossing over the narrow gap of Roncesvalles, the Gascons (Basques) rushed down from the mountains and slaughtered the Franquish troops. « This bitter reversal, says a chronicler of the time, wiped out in the king’s heart the joy of success he had in Spain. » This event became the best known feat of the reign of Charlemagne, thanks to a poem writtent in the late 10th century, « the Song of Roland ».
 Charlemagne settled for keeping his possessions in Catalonia.

 Ganelon, Roland’s stepfather, eager to take revenge on him and of the eleven peers who admire him, gets on to Marsile, a Saracen king, and gives all the information to destroy the rear-guard of Charlemagne.
 Roland is leading this rear-guard with his eleven peers, among them is Oliver, count of Geneva and Roland’s best friend.
 Therefore, Charlemagne was feeling a dark foreboding.
 Marsile gathered 400,000 men, who rushes on 20,000 Franks, landlocked in the pass of Roncesvalles.
 Pride, Roland refuse to sound the horn to recall Charlemagne.
 The first wave of Saracens (100,000 men) is blocked and exterminated.
 But after the fifth attack, the Franks are only more than 60.
 Roland decides to blow his horn, Charlemagne hears it but Ganelon dissuades him to move back.
 The battle still continues, Roland cuts Marsile’s hand who flees.
 Oliver, mortally wounded, finally dies in Roland’s arms.
 Roland is now alone with his friend Turpin.
 They are suddenly under attack of 400 Saracens, who riddled them with arrows before fleeing.
 Dying Roland tries in vain to break his sword « Durandal », that breaks a rock.
 Then, Roland set his face towards Spain and relies on God.
 Charlemagne, greatly affected, condemns Ganelon, the symbol of treachery.
 Roland’s fiancée Aude dies of grief.
 The poem is largely about Christianity and the wonderful love of knights for the « sweet France ».